parcelLab/js-plugin-utils/Readme.md

 ## Web Component
 For usage directly as web component in any JSX file:

-options and disableDefaultStyles should be previously defined and attached to the window opbject.
+options and disableDefaultStyles should be previously defined and attached to the window object.

 ```javascript
   window.parcelLabTrackAndTraceOptions = {}